Disturbance Observer-based Robust Control Barrier Functions: Conclusion

 \section{Conclusion}

-In this paper, a novel DOB-CBF-QP-based control design framework is developed under mild assumptions.
-The DOB is utilized to estimate and attenuate the disturbances, where the estimate of the disturbance is used to construct a less conservative QP-based safe controller.
-Theoretical results for the CBF with a relative degree 1 and a higher relative degree are given individually.
-Furthermore, the proposed control method is applied to Euler-Lagrange systems.
-Simulation results demonstrate the advantages of the proposed control scheme over worst-case-based CBF techniques.
-Future studies include applying the proposed control technique to the systems with measurement uncertainties.
+In this paper, a new DOB-CBF-QP-based safe control design approach was proposed for systems with external disturbances, with the goal of achieving a better tradeoff between safety and performance.
+The simulation results demonstrate the superiority of the proposed control scheme over existing robust CBF techniques.
+Future studies include applying the proposed control technique to systems with measurement uncertainties and relaxing the assumptions of the theoretical results.